marcelog/minionpool/README.md

   // How many minions to run concurrently.
   concurrency: 10,

   // Called to initialize a 'task source'.
-It should return an initial 'state'
+It should call the callback with
-  // (like db connections, file descriptors, etc).
+  // an initial 'state' (like db connections, file descriptors, etc).
 See below.
+  // The state will be passed when calling the next property.
-  taskSourceInit: function() {
+  taskSourceInit: function(callback) {
-    return {};
+    callback({});
   },

   // The task source produce 'tasks', that are assigned to minions.
 A task